 If your clients are particularly good at maths, then a career in finance may be the way forward for them.
 People with autism enjoy focussing on one task at a time, and working in finance will offer just this as they work on balancing the books and keeping an eye on financial outgoings.
 If your clients are looking to pursue a career in finance, they could become successful accountants or bookkeepers.

 We hope this post has given you the information you need to explore how to become a Certified Autism Specialist.
-If you’re looking to take the first step towards a career as a Certified Autism Specialist, the best way is to find an autism training course which works for you.
+If you’re looking to take the first step towards a career as a Certified Autism Specialist, the best way is to find an autism training course that works for you.
 Not only will this provide a complete overview of the Certified Autism Specialist role, but it will also allow you to start gaining the skills you need to excel as a Certified Autism Specialist.